terranexum/EMiTS/Uncategorized/README.md

 Due to these pressures today and the problems we face from our changing climate, which is only occurring because of our non-alignment with physical laws, perhaps a more long-term view of things would be helpful.
 Especially when our long-term survival may depend on it.

+### 1/23/2023 - A dynamic equilibrium between centralization and decentralization

+Whether a system is centralized or decentralized at present might be expressed by the dynamic equilibrium of attractive and repulsive forces acting on the nodes of that system.
+Under conditions of scarcity that encourages greed, centralized systems tend to win out because each node/person is less likely to share and cooperate.
+Those that learn to share and cooperate are likely the products of more favorable conditions, and thus decentralized systems tend to win out during such times because it is of less personal cost (and perhaps even a great benefit) to share resources and to work together for even greater gains.

+### 1/23/2023 - Systems physics applied to cybersecurity: dynamic security shells

+It appears that today's cybersecurity could use an improvement from using more static defense perimeters to having dynamic defense perimeters.
+At present, we build security enclaves around core protected resources.
+It's like spherical shells or onion layers to protect what's inside.
+There are only ever a finite number of shells, and each shell takes some finite time to penetrate if nothing else changes.

+Perhaps it is possible to use some form of dynamically updating encryption, like outwardly propagating shells from the core to the outermost perimeter over time.
+No more static onions waiting for attackers to tunnel through since the whole onion updates synchronously, maybe many times a second, and maybe with a variable update frequency as well.
+The innermost shell passes its state to the next outer shell - if you have 10 shells in your onion of protection, after 10 updates what attackers will see at the outermost perimeter is whatever the key was that the core generated 10 cycles earlier.

+Public key encryption just keeps requiring longer and longer keys to protect data.
+The disparity continues to increase between someone still using 123456 as their password and enterprises able to afford CISSPs to provide RSA_4096 keys to employees to access their AES_256 encrypted data.
+It's like having a few Fort Knoxes embedded in a sea of unlocked homes...creating any kind of secure infrastructure on top of such nodes really doesn't offer the greatest overall security across the entire network.
+Instead of investing more and more time making longer keys that take longer to decrypt, and now needing to roll out post-quantum encryption, maybe we can all just use shorter keys that can dynamically update in the manner described.